Electronic Mail (Email) & Listserv (Mass Email lists)

 - Requests for rides (there is a Rides channel in My Hamilton)

-Messages that fall outside the guidelines, or from senders not approved for mass mail: Any individual wanting to post a message to the mass e-mail lists that falls outside of the guidelines, can request that the message be posted by sending a request for an exception to: firstname.lastname@example.org.
-The request will be directed to the appropriate member of the senior staff for approval.
+Messages that fall outside the guidelines, or from senders not approved for mass mail: Any individual wanting to post a message to the mass email lists that falls outside the guidelines, can request that the message be posted by sending a request for an exception to: firstname.lastname@example.org.
+The request will be directed to the appropriate member of the LITS staff for approval.
 Approval or denial will be communicated to the person making the request.
 Requests for exceptions should be sent at least two business days in advance of the time the posting is to take place.
+The exception mail account is not checked over the weekend.

 A violation consists of any message that fails to meet the guidelines published above.

-- Penalties may be assessed any time within 2 weeks of the violation.
+Penalties may be assessed any time within two weeks of the violation.

-- A first time violation will result in the removal of posting (sending) privileges to the mass lists for a period of one month (not including breaks).
+- A second violation will result in the removal of posting (sending) privileges to the mass list for a period of one month (not including breaks).

-- A second violation will result in the removal of both posting and receiving messages to/from the mass lists for a period of one month (not including breaks).
+- A third violation will result in the removal of both posting and receiving messages to/from the mass list for a period of one month (not including breaks).

-- A third violation will result in the loss of posting and receiving privileges for the equivalent of a full semester.
+- A fourth violation will result in the loss of posting and receiving privileges for all lists for a full semester.

-- A fourth violation will result in the individual being referred to the appropriate judicial body dealing with employees or students.
-Violations are cumulative for as long as you are at Hamilton (or four years for employees).
+- A fifth violation will result in the individual being referred to the appropriate judicial body dealing with employees or students.
+Violations are cumulative for one academic year (August – May).

-Violators may appeal their penalty by submitting their reasons in writing to the chair of the Committee on Libraries and Information Technology.
-The Committee will review the appeal and generally return a decision within 5 business days.
+Submit your reason(s) in writing to the Chair of the Faculty Library and Information Technology Committee.
+The Chair will review the appeal and generally return a decision within five business days.
 During the appeal process the penalty will be suspended.